brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 [^4]: *https://speakerdeck.com/tpryan/go-for-php-developers*

-^ At PHPBenelux this year, Terrence Ryan gave a talk called "Go for PHP developers" and he showed us this example.
+^ At PHPBenelux 2018, Terrence Ryan gave a talk called "Go for PHP developers" and he showed us this example.

 ---